pendragons-code/GALAHAD/README.md

   git clone https://github.com/pendragons-code/GALAHAD
   ```
   **Power Users 👉 👉:**
-  As usual manipulat your .bashrc file or make an executable to get the stuff working.
+  As usual manipulate your .bashrc file or make an executable to get the stuff working.

   **Benchmarks and requests:**